-The Serviceberry shrubs and trees named as Amelanchier spp, belongs to the Rosaceae family.
+The Serviceberry shrubs and trees named as Amelanchier spp, belong to the Rosaceae family.
 These are deciduous trees, which we find all over the Northern parts of the world.
-Their 4 seasons of attractive blooming, autumn color of the leaves, pome fruits and in winter, the color of the bark are interesting.
+Their 4 seasons of attractive blooming, the autumn color of the leaves, pome fruits, and in winter, the color of the bark are interesting.

 The very name Serviceberry indicates the services of the church, because there are many possible references related to the pleasant blooming pleasant when preachers could pay a visit to the church, for instance the season of Easter.
 There are others who say that people were aware of the fact that at the time of the blooming of the Serviceberry the ground was soft enough for digging a grave.